codescv/blog_test/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chi is now currently working at Google, before which he has worked for Xiaomi, Amazon and PDD as a software engineer.
+Chi is an Engineer and Tech Lead at Google, before which he has worked for Xiaomi, Amazon and PDD(aka Temu).
-He works a lot in machine learning, especially in Ads and NLP.
+He has worked in Ads and machine learning (especially NLP) for more than 10 years.

 Outside of work he enjoys music.
 You can find some of his guitar covers in his [YouTube](https://www.youtube.com/@codescv) channel.